-You can only get a Swedish personal identity number if you have a residence permit valid in Sweden for 12 months or longer.
-You apply for the Swedish personal number through the tax office (Skatteverket) once you arrive in Sweden.
-You may also need to have a Swedish identy card when opening a bank account.
+You can only get a Swedish personal identity number if you have a residence permit valid in Sweden for at least 12 months.
+You apply for a Swedish personal identity number through the Swedish Tax Agency (Skatteverket) after you arrive in Sweden.
+You may also need to have a Swedish identity card from the Swedish Tax Agency to open a bank account.

-Opening an account
+Opening a bank account